 You may not feel like smiling, but doing it will automatically relax tension in your body - and it will probably lighten up someone else’s day if they see you.

-Take notice of one thing you can be grateful for, right now in this moment, for example help from others, your comfy seat, the taste of tea or coffee, a message from a friend, summer flowers.
+Take notice of one thing you can be grateful for, right now in this moment, for example help from others, your comfy seat, the taste of tea or coffee, a message from a friend, autumn leaves.